-- 1. THAT monitoring of consented activities at Ravensdown Fertiliser Co-operative Ltd in the 2018-2019 year continues at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at Ravensdown Fertiliser Co-operative Ltd in the 2019-2020 year be discontinued following surrender of the resource consent. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be resumed to reflect any additional investigation or intervention as found necessary.